thesi2013/REFYapp/ng/README.md

 ## Build for cordova

 Run `npm run cordova` to build into the cordova/www folder.
-Use the --prod flag for production.

 ## Build for firebase